jorgegorka/the_tracker/README.md

 Sometimes you only want to track certain pages:

-For instance, this example will not show the Google Analytics code if `some_condition` evaluates to true
+For instance, this example will show the Google Analytics code only if `some_condition` evaluates to true

     <header>
       <% TheTracker::Tracker.instance.trackers[:ganalytics].active = some_condition %>